kantu-lang/kantu/docs/getting_started/overview.md

   to `A`, and be well-typed from the perspective of `A`.

-In normal Pamlihu code, `B` is the module of the `type` statement.
+In normal Kantu code, `B` is the module of the
+`type` statement.
 The user is allowed, but not required to explicitly provide `A`.